Employers don’t spend much time reading resumes. Most say they spend only 20 – 30 seconds.

-In fact, often the best candidate doesn’t get selected for an interview because they haven’t presented their resume in a way that makes their qualifications and experience stand out to the reader.
+In fact, the best candidate often doesn’t get selected for an interview because they haven’t written their resume in a way that makes their qualifications and experience stand out.

 Don’t let this happen to you.
-Keep this simple checklist handy and be sure to review it before submitting your resume.
+Here is a simple checklist you should review before pressing the ‘send’ button.

 Is your name and contact information clear?
 Include your email address and a phone number where you can be reached easily.
 You can omit your civic address.

 Do you have a professional-sounding email address?
-Get rid of old ones from your college days (i.e. firstname.lastname@example.org).
+Get rid of old ones from your college days (e.g. email@example.com).

 Have you included links to your social media like LinkedIn and Twitter?